jschnab/systems_design/instagram/README.md

 `publication_timestamp` as the low-level clustering column.

 Edit: We should add the image ID to the primary key, otherwise it is impossible to filter records by image ID, for example when we delete an image.
+Also, if the album name is part of the primary key, it is impossible to update the album name of an image.

 The partition size is proportional to the number of images owned by users.
 On average, the partition size is 10^3 (1,000 images uploaded by a user),